rskupnik/pigeon-tcp-server/README.md

         }
     })
-    .withClientCallbackHandler(clientCallbackHandler)               // Not required, no default
+    .withServerCallbackHandler(clientCallbackHandler)               // Not required, no default
     .withPackageToScan("com.github.rskupnik")                       // Not required, defaults to null which will cause the entire classpath to be scanned
     .withPropertiesFilename("my-properties.properties")             // Points the properties file to load, by default searched for pigeon-tcp-client.properties
+    .withReceiverThreadsNumber(0)                                   // Number of threads that will handle new connections, 0 = infinite, defaults to 0
     .build();
 ```

 Most of these can be provided in a properties file.
-By default, PigeonTcpClient will look for a pigeon-tcp-client.properties file
+By default, PigeonTcpServer will look for a pigeon-tcp-server.properties file
 either on the classpath or in the project's root folder.
 You can point to another properties file, however, using the
 `withProperties()` builder option - Pigeon will then look for that filename on the classpath or in the project's root folder.

 Here's how a configuration file looks like:

 ```
-host=localhost
 port=9192
+receiver_threads_number=1
 package_to_scan=com.github.rskupnik.pigeon.tcpserver
 packet_handle_mode=handler
 ```